 Early predictions of outcomes

-Perform an assessment of home and school environment and accessibility.
+Perform an assessment of the home and school environment and accessibility.
 Home climate (e.g., hot and humid) may also impact decisions regarding the type of prosthesis prescribed.

 Social role and social support system

-The child’s access to appropriate prosthetic follow-up should be carefully assessed prior to surgical intervention, especially in the case of patients who live in very rural areas or less developed parts of the world.
+The child’s access to proper prosthetic follow-up should be carefully assessed prior to surgical intervention, especially in the case of patients who live in very rural areas or less developed parts of the world.

 Coordination of care

 A multidisciplinary approach is recommended when available.

 Biannual, coordinated assessments by a physician, physical therapist, occupational therapist (when needed if ADLs are impacted or multilimb involvement), prosthetist, social worker, and psychologist.

 - Physical therapist: evaluates function, strength, and range of motion, and assists with activities such as ambulation and mobility, with or without assistive devices like walkers or wheelchairs.